Myzerocode/xyd/apps/website/README.md

 ## 📚 Documentation

-For more information about the XYD project and its components, visit our documentation.
+For more information about the Sophosic project and its components, visit our documentation.

 ## 🤝 Contributing